🔥 DeepEval 4.0 just got released. Read the announcement.

 There are SIX optional parameters on evals_iterator():

-• [Optional] metrics: a list of BaseMetrics applied at the trace (end-to-end) level.
+• [Optional] metrics: a list of BaseMetrics applied at the trace level — these are the end-to-end metrics that score the whole trace.

 • [Optional] identifier: a string label for this test run on Confident AI.